-These types of showers use cold mains water only for the water supply.
-The water enters the shower and, as the water is passed through the internal heater tank (or heating element), it heats the water up, therefore providing instant hot water (very similar in concept to a kitchen kettle).
+These types of showers use cold mains water only for the water supply, and are also safely connected to the mains electric for power.
+The water enters the shower and, as the water is passed through the internal heater tank (or heating element), it heats the water up extremely quickly, providing instant hot water (very similar in concept to a conventional kitchen kettle).
 This fact is also why these showers are sometimes called instantaneous electric showers.

 These showers are designed for installations where the pressure of the mains water supply is low or unreliable.
 Pumped electric showers work on the same principle as standard electric showers (above), but run from cold water tanks, not the mains supply into the home.
 These showers also contain a small pump which boosts the supply to give a better showering experience in poor flow areas.

-A variation of the standard mixer shower (above).
-These operate on the same concept but the main body of the shower is generally located away from the actual showering area, for instance in the loft.
-A waterproof digital controller is then used to operate the shower body remotely - including temperature and flow rate - from within the showering area.
-Modern digital showers are generally very advanced, and boast other features such as timekeeping and precise temperature control alongside being stunning focal points.
+These operate on the same mixer concept, but the main body of the shower is generally located away from the actual showering area, for instance in a loft space.
+A waterproof digital controller is then used to operate the shower body remotely - including temperature and flow rate - from within the showering enclosure (or even outside the area, if desired and supported).

 Power showers use water on gravity fed systems, which supply hot and cold water from the tanks.
 The valve mixes the hot and cold water to achieve the desired water temperature, like standard mixer showers, but the inclusive pump boosts the flow of water to become a powerful and invigorating shower.